ali1x3/CMSC170_Standard_Jeopardy/README.txt

 This is a project for compliance with CMSC 170.

+PREREQUISITES:

+- Java 25 JDK (Oracle should have one for all platforms, using OpenJDK)

 How to use the build tool, Maven:
-- ensure you are in the root directory of the project before running any maven commnads
+- ensure you are in the root directory of the project before running any maven commands

 - the root directory should have a pom.xml file